 The Statutory Instruments (number 756) governing leave of absence for the purpose of a holiday were significantly tightened and took effect in September 2013.
-These Statutory instruments removed the right to request leave for absence for the purpose of a holiday, except in exceptional circumstances.
+These Statutory instruments removed the right to request leave for absence for the purpose of a holiday, and should only be granted in exceptional circumstances.